 We sell a few plants at each of our meetings, so come if you like and find our other members who know about butterflies:

 What you are doing is wonderful.
 It may take a while to realize your full vision, but others can join to each learn and help with the part that is most interesting to them.

 Finally, there is butterfly information on the Florida Native Plant Society website as well:

-Note which plants grow natively in Broward or South Florida.
+You can easily narrow the list to those that grow natively in Broward or South Florida.